shikhar-213/Income-Classification/README.md

 ## Data Structure: -
 We were given the dataset in CSV format named income.csv.
 This dataset holds 31,978 entries with 12 features and one output variable (i.e. the personal income of individuals).
 This dataset is represented as 31978 x 13 in matrix form.
+You can get this dataset from [here](https://www.kaggle.com/datasets/lodetomasi1995/income-classification)
 | Attribute Name  | Data Type  |
 |-----------|-----------|
 | age	| Continuous |